GCuser99/ffmpeg-vba/README.md

     Dim ffmpeg As New ffmpeg
     Dim ffplay As New ffplay
     Dim ffprobe as New ffprobe
-    Dim eparms As New EncodeSet
+    Dim eparms As New ffEncodeSet
-    Dim txts As New Texts
+    Dim txts As New ffTexts

     'uncomment and modify commands below if media files are in a different loc than this Excel file 'ffmpeg.DefaultIOPath="[path to your media files]"